 Estimated reading time: 5 minutes

-As happens every 1-2 years, the Government has released a draft consultation of Keeping Children Safe in Education (KCSiE) document for 2022.
-In this article, we’ll discuss the proposed changes, section by section, including terminology changes and safeguarding focus areas.
-Hopefully, this will help you digest the new proposals and inform your response.
+On the 20th May 2022, the Government released a new version of the Keeping Children Safe in Education (KCSiE) statutory guidance for 2022.
+In this article, we’ll discuss the changes, section by section, including terminology changes and safeguarding focus areas.
+Hopefully, this will help you digest the new document and inform your response.
 Before the final version is published there are sometimes slight changes, in particular to paragraph numbers (so watch out if you include them in any documentation.)

 What is the Keeping Children Safe in Education Document?